jeremycherfas/user/pages/03.blog/monthly-report-2023-05/item.md

 ### Stuff Done

 On the bike restoration, there has to be a word that is considerably less than restoration but considerably more than greasing up the chain.
-Fixing up doesn't seem to quite do it.
+Fixing up doesn’t seem to quite do it.
 Anyway, I scored a quill stem and a saddle on eBay, though the saddle has not yet arrived.
 Sniper worked beautifully.
 The mismatched crank thing is weird too, because I found other pairs of mismatched cranks on eBay that, the sellers said, was just how they found them.
 Only the frame left now, but I seem to be procrastinating more than usual.
 Fear of failure, almost certainly, as I have never done anything like this.
 Of course I blame the wind, because I have to spray outside, but the basic problem is fear, no matter how many YouTubes I watch.

 #### Hours logged per month